mimimiku778/time-locked-password-php/README.md

-# Time-Locked Password Generator Service
+# Password Generator That Shows Passwords at Scheduled Time

 ## Overview
 A simple web service that generates passwords that cannot be decrypted until a specified date and time.